jozefizso/generator-license/README.md

   website: 'https://example.com', // (optional) Owner's website
   year: '1945', // (optional) License year (defaults to current year)
-  defaultLicense: 'MIT', // (optional) Select a default license });
+  defaultLicense: 'MIT', // (optional) Select a default license
+  license: 'MIT', // (optional) Select a license, so no license prompt will happen, in case you want to handle it outside of this generator
+});
 ```